zwave-js/node-zwave-js/packages/core/api.md

     ReceiverSaturated = 126
 }

-// Warning: (ae-missing-release-tag) "rssiToString" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "rssiToString" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function rssiToString(rssi: RSSI): string;

-// Warning: (ae-missing-release-tag) "S2SecurityClass" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "S2SecurityClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type S2SecurityClass = SecurityClass.S2_Unauthenticated | SecurityClass.S2_Authenticated | SecurityClass.S2_AccessControl;

-// Warning: (ae-missing-release-tag) "SECURITY_S2_AUTH_TAG_LENGTH" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SECURITY_S2_AUTH_TAG_LENGTH" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const SECURITY_S2_AUTH_TAG_LENGTH = 8;

-// Warning: (ae-missing-release-tag) "SecurityClass" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SecurityClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export enum SecurityClass {